RxLaboratory/RxDocs/src-colors/docs/B-inventaire.md

 The same white sheet of paper will be seen as white regardless of the time of day or the type of lighting, although in reality its color is quite different in each of these cases: the sheet of paper will in fact take on the color of the light that illuminates it, but the brain will operate a "shift" in perception that will make it appear white in all cases.

 *![Photographs of snowy landscape at different times of the day](img/snow.svg)*
-*Under the sun, in the shade or in the clouds, whatever the time of day, in reality we perceive snow as* white *even if in reality the light it reflects is each time different[^5].*
+*Under the sun, in the shade or in the clouds, whatever the time of day, we perceive snow as* white *even if in reality the light it reflects is each time different[^5].*

-Therefore, rays of light with perfectly different physical attributes can be seen in the same way by the observer. ***The perception of colors is eminently subjective.
+Therefore, rays of light with perfectly different physical attributes can be seen in the same way by the observer.
+The perception of colors is eminently subjective.

 ----